 Back in November 2018 I reviewed 8-Bit Armies – a blocky pixel RTS in the vein of a simplified Command and Conquer.
-I noted at the time that 8-Bit Armies was but 1/3 of a series which was due to fully release over the next few months.
+I noted at the time that 8-Bit Armies was but 1/3 of a series that was due to fully release over the next few months.
 So, here we are with the second instalment of the franchise, 8-Bit Hordes.

-If you’ve already played 8-Bit Armies then you’ll know what to expect, if not then we’re looking at a game created by Command and Conquer veterans (the good versions) yet the game has been made more casual and accessible to controller support.
-One of the biggest draws of the series for me has to be its Cross-Game multiplayer – not Cross-Platform, Cross-Game.
+If you’ve already played 8-Bit Armies then you’ll know what to expect, if not then we’re looking at a game created by Command and Conquer veterans (the good versions) yet the game has been made more casual and accessible with full controller support.
+One of the biggest draws of the series for me has to be the Cross-Game multiplayer – not Cross-Platform, Cross-Game.
 However, there’s something ‘wrong’ with this iteration of the game, a rather critical and annoying issue which almost had me giving up on the game and refusing to play it anymore, let’s see what that was…

 First of all, if you’ve not read my review on 8-Bit Armies, click the name and it’ll open in a new tab for you.
-I go into detail how the mechanics work and what I thought of the first game in the series over there.
+I go into detail about how the mechanics work and what I thought of the first game in the series over there.